JonasESmith/Unix-Final-project/README.md

 # Unix-HW5
-The website I used alongside my Apache2 server webpage to "book" students for advising times.
+A webpage I created for a final project to help students make an appointment with an adviser in CIS-345(Unix administration) for MSSU.